Recruitment in Tunisia

 Reporting: Groupe FMC prepares a complete report on the selected candidates including their evaluations, resumes, and profiles.

-Joint Interviews: FMC Group conducts joint interviews with our clients in order to assess the candidates previously selected in the delivered reports.
+Joint Interviews: We conduct joint interviews with our clients in order to assess the candidates previously selected in the delivered reports.

 Reference Checks: FMC Group makes reference checks on the selected candidates by phone interviews.

-Contract Negotiations: FMC Group provides support for contract negotiations until the employment of the selected candidate.
+Contract Negotiations: We provide support during contract negotiation until the employment of your selected candidate.